 Disordered 3D particle assemblies

-Classes Dilute3D and Dense3D model random assemblies of particles dispersed in the bulk of a layer.
-They can be used for thin films as long as the film thickness is substantially greater than the particle diameter.
+Class Dilute3D models random assemblies of particles dispersed in the bulk of a layer.
+It can be used for thin films as long as the film thickness is greater than the particle diameter.

 Possible applications are